SebastianGhafafian/Portfolio/README.md

 11/2019 – 12/2020

 **Intern for Composite Materials and Manufacturing** \
-@ Institute for the Research and Development of Sports Equipment (FES) Berlin, Germany\
+@ Institute for the Research and Development of Sports Equipment (FES) in Berlin, Germany\
 10/2016 – 09/2018

 **Teaching Assistant** \